MichaelRCruz/ioa/src/OVERVIEW.md

 The most frequently consumed resource is a message which are created via the standard .map() technique in any functional or class component.

->This is _potentially_ the most brittle part of the application, but also where Potato gets it's strength where it will [juice it or loose it](https://github.com/grapefrukt/juicy-breakout).
+>This is _potentially_ the most brittle part of the application, but also where ioa gets it's strength where it will [juice it or loose it](https://github.com/grapefrukt/juicy-breakout).

 So far, limited precautions have been made to handle three distinct concepts regarding state: state, null, error.
 The list of these three "situations", for lack of a better word, are exhaustive and every component (and function if possible) must meet that criteria.

 ## 0: null

-> Immediately I'd like to point out that the naming convention of Potato's context was poorly chosen by yours truly.
+> Immediately I'd like to point out that the naming convention of ioa's context was poorly chosen by yours truly.
 Realistically speaking, I couldn't have chosen a worse name for the main context which brings me to my first observational claim.

-**Potato's authentication state should remain completely out of any other state's lifecycle exclusively due to the fact that it is not "spawned" from that lifecycle process and only dude to that fact.**
+**ioa's authentication state should remain completely out of any other state's lifecycle exclusively due to the fact that it is not "spawned" from that lifecycle process and only dude to that fact.**

 If not, then somewhere in the n + 1 future your collection of enclosed lifecycle events (read "react app") will begin behaving in ways that are difficult to understand.

-This was very alien to me at first, but then I noticed that this makes more room for juice.
-If we can allow the insertion of any list of JSX elements immediately when the component renders, then that gives you way more flexibility in keeping the user occupied as the client beautifully displays some loading animation or "prerendered?" state for example.
-I've tested these ideas using faker.js for easy data.

 Have vision.
 Have code.